BrookemWalters/BrookemWalters-Portfolio/Stats 518 Final Project/Introduction.md

 - Enrolled in grad school
 - Changed careers

-I share these things, not to excuse my ignorance, but enlighten you on why I chose a widely reported topic.
+These factors do not excuse my ignorance, but perhaps will shed light regarding my topic choice.

 While I had a peripheral understanding of COVID-19’s devastating impact on the world at large, I was blind to many of the state-wide implications.
 This project is an attempt to rectify my knowledge gap, and inform others in a similar position.